04 Dec 2020

 You’ve spent hours sourcing and screening the perfect person for your job and are confident in the candidate you’ve selected.
 They’re a culture fit, they have the experience, even confirmed their shift, everything seems perfect… and then the candidate no-shows.
 Now you’re scrambling to find a replacement, and are suddenly back to square one.

 If you own a business or you’re in charge of hiring, you’ve probably experienced your fair share of employee no-shows.
-No one in the industry likes no-shows, yet they affect all types of events, big or small.
+And if you’re someone who wears many hats, the repercussions can take you away from other important managerial responsibilities.
+It’s frustrating, no one in the industry likes when candidates bail on their shift, yet no-shows affect all types of industries, big or small.

 Plans have changed.
 This is one of the more popular excuses.
 Think about your schedule and how often it changes (usually daily).
-If a Jobbler was absolutely sure that they’d be available for a position three months ago, maybe it no longer works with their schedule.
+If a candidate was absolutely sure that they’d be available for a position three months ago, maybe it no longer works with their schedule.